 Romain Grosjean to race in Korea despite calls for ban over Suzuka crash

-Romain Grosjean will race for Lotus this weekend in Korea despite calls for the Frenchman to be handed his second race ban of the season in the wake of his first-lap crash in Japan.
+Romain Grosjean will race this weekend in Korea despite calls for the Frenchman to be handed his second race ban.

 Having become the first driver in almost two decades to be suspended after instigating a five-car pile-up at the start of September's Belgian GP, the Lotus driver became embroiled in yet another race-wrecking incident when he rammed into the back of Mark Webber's Red Bull.